-The National Bank of Belgium (the NBB) as supervisor (as defined in Article 3, 4° of the Credit Institutions Supervision Law) (the NBB in its capacity as supervisor hereinafter referred to as the Supervisor) has admitted the Issuer to the list of credit institutions that are authorised to issue Belgian covered bonds and has admitted the Programme to the list of authorised programmes for issuance of Belgian covered bonds.
+The National Bank of Belgium (the NBB) as supervisor (as defined in Article 3, 4° of the Credit Institutions Supervision Law) or any other supervisory authority to which relevant powers may be transferred (the Supervisor) has admitted the Issuer to the list of credit institutions that are authorised to issue Belgian covered bonds and has admitted the Programme to the list of authorised programmes for issuance of Belgian covered bonds.
 Further issuances made under the Programme shall be included in the list of the Belgian pandbrieven (Belgische pandbrieven/lettres de gage belges) on the website of the Supervisor, which at the date of this Base Prospectus is www.nbb.be.